humanai-foundation/RenAIssance/RenAIssance_CRNN_OCR_Shashank_Shekhar_Singh/Readme.md

 ## Project Goals

 1. **Development of Hybrid End-to-End Models:** The primary goal of this project is to design, implement, and fine-tune hybrid end-to-end models based on CRNN architectures for text recognition.
 By combining the strengths of architectures such as recurrent neural networks (RNN) and convolutional neural networks (CNN), the models aim to effectively capture both local and global features in the historical Spanish printed text enhancing accuracy and robustness in transcription.
-2. **Achieving High Accuracy:** The ultimate objective is to train machine learning models capable of extracting text from seventeenth-century Spanish printed sources with at least **80%** accuracy.
+2. **Achieving High Accuracy:** The ultimate objective was to train machine learning models capable of extracting text from seventeenth-century Spanish printed sources with at least **80%** accuracy.
 This entails extensive experimentation, hyperparameter tuning, and dataset curation to ensure the models generalize well across various styles, fonts, and degradation levels present in historical documents.
 Achieving this goal will signify a significant advancement in text recognition, particularly in the context of preserving and analyzing ancient textual artifacts.

 ## Installation

-You don't need to install anything externally, just fire up the python notebook on your favourite coding platform (Google Colab, Jupter Notebook, Kaggle etc) and start running the cells one after the other.
+You don't need to install anything externally, just fire up the python notebook on your favourite coding platform (Google Colab, Jupter Notebook, Kaggle etc) and start running the code cells one after the other.
+All the packages that need to be installed are kept as the first code block in the Python Notebook.

+### Project Directory Structure
+1. **Dataset_Generation.ipynb** - It is a Python Notebook to generate training data from book PDF and Transcription.
+If you just want to train and test the CRNN model, you can directly skip running this notebook.

+2. **Model.ipynb** - It is a standalone Python Notebook that is used for model training and inferencing.
+It is trained on a corrected and modified data generated during the course of the GSoC period.

 ## About The Project